 I've lived in the Phoenix area for the past 35 years.
 I also spent a decade in Northern Arizona in Flagstaff, Sedona and Clarkdale.
 I lived five years in a rustic, white house on Route 66 in Flagstaff where my spirit for Arizona adventures grew into a passion.

 I watched the Mother Road and its attractions fade as the rush of an interstate highway swept across Northern Arizona.
 And I witnessed Route 66's recovery two decades later.
-Travelers returned to see what was left of the midcentury glory days of "motoring west" and the ghosts of the on the old highway.
+Travelers returned to see what's left of the midcentury glory days of "motoring west" and the ghosts of old highway.